Active Learning-based Model Predictive Coverage Control

 \section{Abstract}

 The problem of coverage control, i.e., of coordinating multiple agents to optimally cover an area, arises in various applications.
-However, existing coverage algorithms face two major challenges: (1) dealing with nonlinear dynamics while respecting system and safety critical constraints, and (2) performing the task in an initially unknown environment.
-We solve the coverage problem by using a hierarchical framework, where references are calculated at a central server and passed to the agents' local model predictive control (MPC) tracking schemes.
-Furthermore, a probabilistic exploration-exploitation trade-off is deployed to ensure that the environment is actively explored by the agents.
+However, coverage applications face two major challenges: (1) dealing with nonlinear dynamics while respecting system and safety critical constraints, and (2) performing the task in an initially unknown environment.
+We solve the coverage problem by using a hierarchical framework, in which references are calculated at a central server and passed to the agents' local model predictive control (MPC) tracking schemes.
+Furthermore, to ensure that the environment is actively explored by the agents a probabilistic exploration-exploitation trade-off is deployed.
 In addition, we derive a control framework that avoids the hierarchical structure by integrating the reference optimization in the MPC formulation.
 Active learning is then performed drawing inspiration from Upper Confidence Bound (UCB) approaches.
-We guarantee recursive feasibility and convergence to an optimal configuration for all developed control architectures.
+For all developed control architectures, we guarantee \rahel{closed-loop constraint satisfaction} and convergence to an optimal configuration.
 Furthermore, all methods are tested and compared on hardware using a miniature car platform.